Steve Staunton: Pre-Liverpool

-Born in Dundalk, County Louth, Staunton was an accomplished all-round sportsman.
-He lived in Dundalk, County Louth, and attended the De La Salle College in the town.
+Born in Drogheda, County Louth, Staunton was an accomplished all-round sportsman.
+He grew up in Dundalk, also in County Louth, and attended the De La Salle College in the town.
 As well as playing soccer for his home club of Dundalk, he played Gaelic football, appearing for Louth's U-16 team and winning a Louth Senior Championship medal with Clan na Gael.
 He also played for his local team St Dominic's at underage level.

 Liverpool

 Staunton was spotted by Liverpool playing in Ireland for his home club of Dundalk as a 17-year-old and was signed on 2 September 1986 by manager Kenny Dalglish for a fee of £20,000.

 He spent the first two seasons in the reserves and even went on loan to Bradford City for eight games during the 1987–88 season as cover for the injured Karl Goddard.
 He made his Liverpool debut on 17 September 1988 in the 1–1 league draw with Tottenham Hotspur at Anfield.
 As a result of his impressive performance he remained in the side for the rest of the season, despite him being vastly inexperienced compared to the players around him who were defending a League championship title won the year before.
 Following on from his impressive debut he scored his first goal three days later on 20 September; however, his 80th-minute strike wasn't enough to prevent Arsenal winning the Centenary Trophy semi-final 2–1.

 An injury to captain Alan Hansen meant that regular left back Gary Ablett had to be shifted across to the centre of defence.
 Staunton was therefore given his chance and proved an impressive and consistent performer in a team of strong players, playing his part as Liverpool challenged for the title again.

-In the aftermath of the Hillsborough disaster, which claimed the lives of 97 fans at the FA Cup semi-final on 15 April 1989, Staunton was among the players who comforted bereaved families and attended many of the funerals.
+In the aftermath of the Hillsborough disaster, which ultimately claimed the lives of 97 fans at the FA Cup semi-final on 15 April 1989, Staunton was among the players who comforted bereaved families and attended many of the funerals.
 He also put in an outstanding performance when the fateful FA Cup semi-final was rescheduled a month later, with Liverpool beating Nottingham Forest 3–1.